There’s a famous saying about the weather in spring: if you don’t like it, just wait five minutes.

 Enter the mid-weight cardigan.
 Inconspicuous enough to slot under a suit when a coat is overkill, but light enough to serve as a top layer when things heat up; opt for a neutral shade that’ll chime with other wardrobe staples.

-As every well-dressed adult will know, the suede (or faux suede) jacket is having something of a moment.
+As every well-dressed adult will know, the suede jacket (as well as its more affordable faux suede brethren) is having something of a moment.

 Best described as a sartorial Swiss Army knife, bought in the right colour (we’re particularly fond of rich brown and biscuit shades), it can work over a shirt and tie for the office and with simple knitwear on the weekend.